prust/sti-pg-example/README.md

 table.insert(map.tilesets, tileset)
 ```

-You'll notice I'm using a 32x32 tileset from the (excellent) [Liberated Pixel Cup](http://lpc.opengameart.org/) that I found on opengameart.org (search for "LPC" and you'll find a lot of compatible 32x32 open-source art).

-The `tilecount` in my example just happens to match the `imagewidth` and `imageheight`, but that's a coincidence due to the fact that my tiles are 32x32 pixels and the tilesheet happens to be 32 tiles x 32 tiles.
+This is a 32x32 tileset from the (excellent) [Liberated Pixel Cup](http://lpc.opengameart.org/) on opengameart.org.
+The `tilecount` in my example happens to match the `imagewidth` and `imageheight`, but this isn't necessary.

 Aside: in the Tiled format, I think the `spacing` and `margin` values are not completely independent of each-other.
 I could be wrong, but I think I recall being surprised that one includes the other.

-## Creating a layer of your map
+## Creating a map layer

 Tiled maps are made up of layers, which are drawn in order.
-For this example, we'll just create one layer (later we'll draw a tree on it):
+For this tutorial, we'll create a few layers, so we can layer things on top of each-other:

 ```lua
 -- create a layer of the map, with the same height/width as the map